-China Life Insurance (Singapore) Pte.
-Ltd. ("the Company") is a licensed insurer which is regulated by the Monetary Authority of Singapore.
-Established in 2015, we are wholly owned by China Life Insurance (Overseas) Company Limited ("China Life (Overseas)"), and we are also a part of China Life Insurance (Group) Company ("China Life"), which is the largest financial insurance corporation in China.
-China Life is a Fortune Global 500 company, ranked 54 in 2023 for 21 consecutive years.
-It is an influential global brand with a brand value of over RMB 485.567 billion1.
+Established in 2015, China Life Insurance (Singapore) Pte.
+Ltd. is a licensed life insurer regulated by the Monetary Authority of Singapore.
+As part of China Life Insurance (Group) Company ("China Life") which is the largest state-owned financial insurance corporation in China, we are backed by its strong financial foundation and rich heritage.
+China Life has been a Fortune Global 500 company for 22 consecutive years, ranking 59th in 2024.
+With a brand value of RMB 501.985 billion1, it is recognized as an influential global financial brand.